OleksiyRudenko/kottans_frontend/README.md

 ### Git related

- * [ ] Skipping files on pull request.
-For e.g. the target repo
-       doesn't contain `.gitignore`, and I need it to make my life a bit easier: have it and avoid extra steps on ignoring its existence at every git action.
+ * [x] Skipping files on pull request.
+For e.g. the target repo doesn't contain `.gitignore`, and I need it to make my life a bit easier: have it and avoid extra steps on ignoring its existence at every git action.
-       How to remove this file from pull request scope?
+       How to remove this file from the pull request scope?
+       -- Populate your `~/.gitignore`
+       and do `git config --global core.excludesfile ~/.gitignore`

  * [x] Post Pull Request activity: